Wei Yan Tao

 Wei Yan Tao (魏炎涛; born 12 February 1986) is a male table tennis player from China.
-He joined the Chinese National Table Tennis Team in 2003.
+He joined the Chinese National Table Tennis Team in 2003.he was not part of the elite senior team that was selected for the 2003 world championships teams.
+His results at that time suggest that he was a developing prospect rather than an established national-team star.
 Wei is left-handed, shakehand grip.
 He played for Zheshang Bank Table Tennis Club in China Table Tennis Super League in 2008 and 2009.

 Wei moved to New Zealand in 2016 and started his own table tennis club–Tornado Table Tennis in 2019 in North Shore Auckland.Wei Was appointed as the head coach of the New Zealand national men's team for 2022 & 2023 ITTF Oceania Championship and 2024 ITTF World Team Championship Busan.